jonitoh/readme-examples/README.md

 # <a id="tech">👨‍💻&nbsp;</a> Tech stack

-*In this section, list only the main technologies that the project use.*

 For this README template creation, there is no really specific technology except [Markdown](https://en.wikipedia.org/wiki/Markdown).

 <!-- back to top -->